johan-socarras/Automation/duplicate-finder/README.md

 A local web app for finding and safely removing duplicate files and folders on Windows, built entirely in PowerShell — no installs, no external dependencies.

+> This project was developed with the assistance of Claude AI.

 ## What it does

 - Scans chosen folders (or specific drives) for byte-identical duplicate files.